 They weigh between 6 1/2-21 pounds.
 Females are slightly smaller than males.

 An Arctic Fox has thick fur all over their body, even on the bottom of their paws.

 They use their thick bushy tail to wrap around themselves to keep warm.

-Arctic Fox has short pointy ears, short legs, and a short muzzle.
+Arctic Foxes have short pointy ears, short legs, and a short muzzle.

 Where does Arctic Fox live?

-Arctic Fox lives in the most northern parts of the world, where it is cold most of the time.
+Arctic Foxes live in the arctic tundra located in the most northern parts of the world, where it is cold most of the time.
 They live in places such as Alaska, Canada, Greenland, Russia, Norway, Scandinavia, and Iceland.

-Here is an interesting fact about Arctic Fox: Did you know they are Iceland’s only native land mammal.
+Here is an interesting fact about Arctic Foxes: Did you know they are Iceland’s only native land mammal.
 That means that there are no other land mammals that originate in Iceland.

 Arctic Fox Lifespan?